 This course examines the psychological development that occurs during the adult years.
 It begins with the transition years of the young adult and concludes with bereavement and death.
 Topics include formation of various forms of adult identities, the establishment of both family and casual social relationships, and the strategies used to deal with the physical, social, and cognitive transformations during the adult years, including aging processes.
 The course also examines theoretical accounts of aging and adaptation to extended life spans, characteristic of contemporary industrial societies.
-Prerequisites: PSYC 101 and one of the following: PSYC 212, PSYC 221, PSYC 223 or ED105.
+Prerequisites: PSYC 221 and PSYC 223.

-Psychology of Diversity PSYC 316 3 Credits
+Psychology of Diversity PSYC316

 This course explores diversity and its relation to identity, relationship, and power.
 Areas of diversity that may be a focus of the course include race, class, gender, ethnicity, sexual orientation, religion, immigration status, disabilities, aging and/or health status.
 Students study diversity on micro, meso and macro levels including perspectives on individual and group identity, prejudice and discrimination, and psychological well-being.
 Students are challenged to explore their own identities and the assumptions they make about various forms of diversity.
-Prerequisites: PSYC 101 or SOC 101 and a 200 level social science course.
+Prerequisites: Any 200 level Social Science course.